DAVID J. WILLIS ATTORNEY

 Mediation Rule 5.
 The Mediator does not have the authority to decide any issue for the parties, but will attempt to facilitate the voluntary resolution of the dispute by the parties.
 The Mediator is authorized to conduct joint and separate meetings with the parties and to offer suggestions to assist the parties achieve settlement.

-Mediation is contrasted with arbitration, where the arbitrator makes a ruling just as if he or she were a judge.
-Arbitration is never ordered by a court, but may be agreed upon by the parties or compelled by the terms of their prior written agreement (ie., some contracts contain a mandatory arbitration clause).
+By contrast, in an arbitration, the arbitrator makes a final ruling just as if he or she were a judge.
+Arbitration is never ordered by a court (unless of course the parties have an arbitration clause in their contract) but may be agreed upon by the parties.

 Effectiveness of Mediation

-Why is mediation so popular?
-The statistics show that it works.
-Depending on which numbers you believe, something like 70% of cases settle in mediation.
-Attorneys know this and generally encourage their clients to mediate with an open mind.
-In fact, when a client is recalcitrant and unreasonable, attorneys can become quite annoyed – and the reason is that they know full well how whimsical trials can be.
-Trial is often equated with “rolling the dice,” meaning that no outcome can ever be assured or guaranteed in the legal system, no matter how determined a client is or how capable the attorney is.
-All lawyers have horror stories about unexpected and even shocking verdicts (For more information on the trial process, see our companion article on this site, Litigation in Texas – An Introduction).
+Why is mediation popular?
+Statistics show that it works.
+Depending on which numbers you believe, 70% to 80% of cases settle in mediation.
+Attorneys know this and encourage their clients to mediate with an open mind.
+In fact, when a party is recalcitrant and unreasonable about settlement, attorneys can become quite annoyed – and the reason is that lawyers know better than anyone how a trial can consist of "rolling the dice," meaning that no outcome can ever be assured or guaranteed in the legal system, no matter how determined the client or how capable the attorney.

 Mediation promotes predictability and certainty, but this requires compromise.
 You do not win your case at mediation.
 In fact, a good mediation is by definition one in which both sides leave unhappy.
-This is a fact of life in the legal world that many clients find difficult to accept.
-Remember, the “legal world” is not the same as the “real world.”
-Clients who rebel against this essential truth on the basis of “principle” almost always lose.
+Clients find this difficult to accept.
+Remember, the "legal world" is not the same as the "real world."
+Clients who rebel against the mediation process and insist on total victory based on principle almost always lose.

-It is a rare case when a party is justified in refusing to mediate.
-However, if good grounds exist for doing so, the judge (after motion and hearing) can waive the mediation requirement.
+It is a rare case when a party is justified in refusing mediation.
+However, if good grounds exist for doing so, the judge (after motion and hearing) can waive a mediation requirement.
 Judges do not like to do this for two reasons – first, they are seasoned realists who know that most cases should settle; and second, it assures that another case will be added to an already over-burdened trial docket.
 Do you want to alienate the judge?
 Object to mediation in your case.
-This office considers a party’s refusal to mediate in good faith to be grounds for attorney withdrawal.
+Many lawyers consider a party’s refusal to mediate in good faith to be grounds for attorney withdrawal.